t2mdev/docs-vc/_docs/cloud.md

 ## Accessing the Portal ##

-The portal is located at: https://my.t2mhosted.com You will see a login screen that looks like this:
+The portal is located at: https://my.t2mhosted.com You will see a login screen that looks similiar to below:

 ![Cloud Portal](/assets/images/cloud.1.png){:width="750px"}